Should an S corporation employ the owner's spouse or children?

 Exception #1: Consider the Fringe Benefit Factor

-What can make sense, though, is when you can offer a spouse other tax free fringe benefits by virtue of being an S corporation employee including things like college classes, business travel, and other stuff like that.
+However, what can make sense is when you can offer a spouse other tax free fringe benefits by virtue of being an S corporation employee including things like college classes, business travel, and other stuff like that.
 (This works better because the fringe benefit amounts aren't subject to payroll taxes.)

 Exception #2: Consider Income Splitting for Kids

-A final caution: Amounts paid to a shareholder spouse and or children would need to be reasonable.
+A final caution: Amounts paid to a shareholder's family member would need to be reasonable.
 The S corporation can't simply make up a fake job.

 Additional Information You May Find Useful